Sort through winter wardrobe: If you didn’t wear it, donate it! Do not hold on to garments that you never intend to wear again.

-Do not store your seasonal garments in plastic poly bags, nylon bags or plastic containers: Plastic can trap moisture and cause mildew to form or cause the yellowing of fabrics.
-Cotton garment bags or even an old cotton sheet placed over your garments will provide greater storage protection and allow for air circulation.
+Never store your garments in plastic poly bags or nylon bags: Plastic can trap moisture and cause mildew to form and/or cause fabric to yellow.
+Cotton garment bags or an old cotton sheet placed over your garments will provide greater storage protection and allow for air circulation.

 If you choose to use moth balls or moth crystals, do not allow them to touch your garments: Always place these items on the top of your storage unit allowing the fumes to filter downward.
 Note: Mothballs & moth crystals are very difficult odors to remove from garments and may even be toxic.
 A better alternative are cedar chips or lavender blocks.
 They smell nice and will still ward off insects.